identity-com/sol-did/open-questions.md

 This means that the client needs to be able to determine the account address A from the DID "did:solid:x".
 A non-reversible hash function like the one described above will therefore not work.
 We could use a reversible transform to convert x into A but I don't think that gives us much benefit.
 So the most likely solution is to simply use the public key / address A as x.

+TODO @solana is "Program Accounts" a possible alternative here?

 ## DID Creation